nikbearbrown/Botspeak/README.md

 - **Impact Assessment**: Considering potential consequences for various stakeholders
 - **Transparency Practices**: Maintaining appropriate disclosure about AI involvement

-Ethical Reasoning ensures that AI collaboration remains aligned with principles and values while addressing important questions of responsibility and disclosure.
+Ethical Reasoning ensures that AI collaboration remains aligned with principles and values while addressing important questions about the ethical implications of delegating decisions to systems that lack genuine understanding.

 ### 6. Stochastic Reasoning